NEFSC/READ-SSB-LEE-On-the-servers/README.md

+This repository contains information to get github working with Rstudio on the NEFSC servers.
+It is a bit of a pain; more pain than necessary if you are working on a normal computer.

 # Connecting to Github

 This works for connecting over https.
 I have no idea what to do if you want to connect over ssh.